xen-project/xen/docs/misc/livepatch.markdown

 of the new virtual address of `arch_do_domctl`.

 In summary this example patched the callee of the affected function by

- * allocating memory for the new code to live in,
+ * Allocating memory for the new code to live in,
- * changing the virtual address in all the functions which called the old code (computing the new offset, patching the callq with a new callq).
+ * Changing the virtual address in all the functions which called the old code (computing the new offset, patching the callq with a new callq).
- * changing the function pointer tables with the new virtual address of the function (splicing in the new virtual address).
+ * Changing the function pointer tables with the new virtual address of the function (splicing in the new virtual address).
 Since this table resides in the .rodata section we would need to temporarily change the page table permissions during this part.